iagolemos1/thresholdmodeling/paper.md

 In the repository on [GitHub page](https://github.com/iagolemos1/thresholdmodeling) is possible to get the dataset: Daily Rainfall in the South-West of England from 1914 to 1962.
-Using it is a way of confronting the software in order to verify its results and compare it with the forseen ones in @coles.
+Using it is a way of testing the software in order to verify its results and compare it with the forseen ones in @coles.
 For a more detailed tutorial of the using of each function, go to the [Test](https://github.com/iagolemos1/thresholdmodeling/blob/master/Test/test.py) folder.

 A minimal simple example on how to use the software and get some of the results presented by @coles is given below.
 For information about the functions employed see the [Functions Documentation](https://github.com/iagolemos1/thresholdmodeling/blob/master/Functions%20Documentation.md) and for more detailes of reproducibility see the [README](https://github.com/iagolemos1/thresholdmodeling/blob/master/README.md).